Posázaví – The Lands of the Sázava

 The morning light finds the Sázava river as it passes through Český Šternberk.

-The Posázaví region, located in Central Bohemia less than and hour south east of Prague, contains a number of attractions of various categories for visitors to take in.
-Several of those attractions, Konopiště chateau being just one example, are typical recommendations for day trips from the capital city.
-While day trips from Prague may satisfy some, Posázaví offers much more and is quite worth a visit to see it specifically.
+The Posázaví region, located in Central Bohemia less than an hour southeast of Prague, offers a variety of attractions for visitors to enjoy.
+Several of these, with Konopiště Chateau being just one example, are often recommended as day trips from the capital.
+While a short excursion from Prague may satisfy some, Posázaví offers much more and is well worth visiting in its own right.

-The Sázava river, which gives the area its name, flows through the region on its way to join the larger Vltava river just south of Prague.
-Large sections of the Sázava are navigable for canoeing, which is a very popular activity.
-In addition to canoeing, Posázaví offers many opportunities to cyclists, trekkers and hikers.
+The Sázava River, which gives the area its name, flows through the region on its way to join the larger Vltava River just south of Prague.
+Large sections of the Sázava are navigable, making canoeing a very popular activity.
+In addition to canoeing, Posázaví offers plenty of opportunities for cyclists, trekkers, and hikers.

-While, with its rolling hills and wooded areas, the region has primary appeal for outdoors enthusiasts; Posázaví also has a good deal on offer to visitors with different itineraries.
+While the region’s rolling hills and wooded areas primarily appeal to outdoor enthusiasts, Posázaví also has a good deal to offer visitors with different interests.

 Here’s a general overview of some of what you can experience in the region: